uhppoted/uhppoted-breakout/Rev.0/NOTES.md

 6. Replace Diodes Inc PI4IOE5V6416 with NXP equivalent

 ### RX8900SA
-1. Diode and resistor to VBAT
+1. Jumper VBAT to VDD for no battery option
-2. Jumper VBAT to VDD for no battery option
+2. Decoupling capacitor on VBAT
-3. Decoupling capacitor on VBAT
+3. (?)
+Diode and resistor to VBAT
-4. Tie FOE pin low through resistor
+4. (?)
+Tie FOE pin low through zero ohm resistor (with pullup to VDD)
-5. Expose FOUT pin via test point/pad and resistor
+5. (?)
+Expose FOUT pin via test point/pad and resistor
-6. Expose INT  pin via test point/pad and resistor
+6. (?)
+Expose INT  pin via test point/pad and resistor

 ## JLPCB
 1. Solder stencil does not require BAT1 and U1 pads (large enough to hand solder).